 Once launched, I paused to discard several pounds of sandy, long red weed snagged by my feet and to wipe up half of my coffee, for once confined to the cockpit and not my lap.
 Some days it’s easier just to dump the whole damned thing first and get it over with.
 So we headed south, away from the flotilla assembled due east, whose high pitched voices skimmed across smooth water.
 I enjoyed a few peaceful drifts along the sea wall, jigging, casting, appreciating the rising sun and some unreadable graffiti.
 Due to my innate ability to always be a click west or east of where fish school, my buck tail caught only more weed and each drift seemed to stall in front of Turtle Soup.

 In front of a now nature-proof Coast Guard House restaurant, I met photographer Josh Edenbaum,kneeling on his carbon fiber paddle board, cradling a camera, not wearing a headlamp.
 There to create some clear morning light photos of the business for a future promotion, it was an excellent chance meeting.
 We chatted, as busy professionals are known to do, discussing angles, lighting, reflection and timing, all this as he paddled north and south, positioning for just that right spot.
-His buoyant camera surely costs thousands, my Staples pocket-sized notebook are 6 for $2.
+His buoyant camera surely costs thousands, my Staples pocket-sized notebook cost $2 and was soaking wet.
 An interesting guy, Josh and I had much in common: we were both floating in the water, we both liked sunrises and neither of us had caught any fish.